|

 to the Metropolitan Museum, NYC, where it was on display for five years and used in several concerts.
 Peter

-has and continues to make a serious study of the history of the harp.
+has made and continues to make a serious study of the history of the harp.
 He has long held a serious interest in

 the culture and art, including music, of Asia, especially China and Japan, which has led to several trips to